Brought to you by:

 You really can’t go wrong with a visit to the Central Bar in Ballycastle.
 Offering a warm Northern Irish welcome, the menu is always a crowd-pleaser.
 Using local produce, you can expect a steak from the local butcher and freshly caught fish and chips.
 There is also a stylish cocktail bar on-site so all bases are covered for a great night out.

 5. Morton’s Fish and Chips, Ballycastle

-No trip to the seaside is complete without a visit to the chippie.
+No trip to the seaside is complete without a visit to the chipper.
 And boy is Morton’s worth the pit stop.
-Offering gigantic portions of delicious fish and chips, it’s not surprising that you will find a queue outside this place year round.
+Offering gigantic portions of delicious fish and chips, it’s not surprising that you will find a queue outside this place year-round.
 Apparently, the locals phone ahead with their orders in a bid to outsmart the crowds, a trick we will definitely be trying next time.

 More info: Morton’s Fish and Chips

 There is atmosphere in abundance at Ballygally Castle.
 Rumoured to be haunted, the restaurant décor reflects its history thanks to its beamed ceiling and medieval-style chandeliers.
 On warm summer days, the large French doors are opened on to the manicured gardens while in winter the restaurant has a cosy feel.
 The menu at Kintyre focuses on local produce and is sure to hit the spot after a long day outdoors.
 Food is served from 12-7pm daily.